The math doesn’t add up (and it never will)

 Why partner coordination beats individual scheduling

 Most work-life balance advice assumes you control your own calendar.
 Working parents don’t have that luxury.
 Your schedule is a negotiation with another person who has equally valid work demands and equally important relationships with the children.
-Shared calendar visibility prevents 68% of dual-career coordination failures by making conflicts visible before they become emergencies [3].
+Shared calendar visibility helps prevent dual-career coordination failures by making conflicts visible before they become emergencies [3].

 The shared visibility problem